English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Related work

 \section{Related work}

 Sequential transfer learning using pretrained Transformer-based encoders \citep{Phang2018SentenceEO} has been shown to be effective for many text classification tasks.
-This setup generally involves fine-tuning on a single task \citep{pruksachatkun2020intermediate,vu2020exploring} or multiple tasks \citep{liu-etal-2019-multi,wang-etal-2019-tell,raffel2019exploring}, occasionally referred to as the \textit{intermediate task(s)}, before fine-tuning on the \textit{target task}.
-Our work builds upon this line of work, focusing on intermediate-task training for improving cross-lingual transfer.
+This setup generally involves fine-tuning on a single task \citep{pruksachatkun2020intermediate,vu2020exploring} or multiple tasks \citep{liu-etal-2019-multi,wang-etal-2019-tell,raffel2019t5paper}, sometimes referred to as the intermediate task(s), before fine-tuning on the target task.
+We build upon this line of work, focusing on intermediate-task training for improving cross-lingual transfer.

 Early work on cross-lingual transfer mostly relies on the availability of parallel data, where one can perform translation \citep{mayhew-etal-2017-cheap} or project annotations from one language into another \citep{hwa-etal-projection,agic-etal-2016-multilingual}.
-When there is enough data in multiple languages with consistent annotations, training multilingual models becomes an option for cross-lingual transfer \citep{plank-etal-2016-multilingual,cotterell-etal-2017-conll,zeman-etal-2017-conll}.
+For dependency parsing, \citet{mcdonald-etal-2011-multi} use delexicalized parsers trained on source languages and labeled training data for parsing target-language data. \citet{agic-2017-cross} proposes a parser selection method to select the single best parser for a target language.

-For large-scale cross-lingual transfer, \citet{johnson-etal-2017-googles} train a multilingual neural machine translation system and perform zero-shot translation without explicit bridging between the source and target languages.
+For large-scale cross-lingual transfer outside NLU, \citet{johnson-etal-2017-googles} train a single multilingual neural machine translation system with up to 7 languages and perform zero-shot translation without explicit bridging between the source and target languages. \citet{aharoni2019massively} expand this approach to cover over 100 languages in a single model.
 Recent works on extending pretrained Transformer-based encoders to multilingual settings show that these models are effective for cross-lingual tasks and competitive with strong monolingual models on the XNLI benchmark \citep{devlin-etal-2019-bert,lample2019cross,conneau2019xlmr,huang-etal-2019-unicoder}.
-More recently, \citet{artetexe2020artifacts} showed that cross-lingual transfer performance can be sensitive to translation artifacts arising from a multilingual datasets' creation procedure.
+More recently, \citet{artetxe2020translation} showed that cross-lingual transfer performance can be sensitive to translation artifacts arising from a multilingual datasets' creation procedure.

-Finally, \citet{pfeiffer2020madx} propose adapter modules that learn language and task representation for cross-lingual transfer, which also allow adaptation to languages that are not observed in the pretraining data.
+Finally, \citet{pfeiffer2020madx} propose adapter modules that learn language and task representations for cross-lingual transfer, which allow adaptation to languages not seen during pretraining.